deephaven/deephaven-core/web/WebDevelopersGuide.md

 ##### Class `Ide`

 ###### Constructor
- * `new iris.Ide(IrisClient client)` - creates a new instance, from which console connections can be made.
+ * `new dh.Ide(DeephavenClient client)` - creates a new instance, from which console connections can be made.

 ###### Methods
  * `createConsole(ConsoleConfig config):Promise<IdeConnection>` - creates a new worker